Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Where Agreement Splits: Subspace Geometry

 This result is somewhat surprising because \textsc{GA} and \textsc{SyA} can appear identical at the output level (e.g., both echo the user’s answer).
-One might expect sycophantic behavior to be due to a single overactive ``agreement'' feature throughout the model.
+One might expect a single overactive ``agreement'' feature throughout the model.
 Instead, the model encodes a latent distinction.
 This supports the view of sycophancy as an induced policy, not just an echo bias.
 At the same time, the relation between sycophantic agreement and broader constructs such as honesty and deception remains an open mechanistic question \citep{marks2024the}.